hraberg/akeem/README.md

 ## What Doesn't Work?

+* No vararg support.
+* Max arity is currently 6, higher requires the use of the stack.
+* No `let-syntax` and `letrec-syntax`.
+* No `call-with-values` or `dynamic-wind`.
+* `call-with-current-continuation` only uses `setjmp`.
 * Almost no error handling.
+* No register allocation.
+* No TCO.
 * No hygienic macro expansion.
-* No `let-syntax` and `letrec-syntax`.
+* The memory for the generated code is allocated in a very wasteful way.
+* No GC for functions or their constant literals.
+* The JIT is static, once a function is generated its done.
+* Not full support for Scheme numbers in the reader.
+* No support for converting internal `define` to `letrec`.
 * "named `let`" compiles to a jump and not a procedure that returns.
 * No mutation of closed over variables (needs array boxing).
-* No TCO.
-* Max arity is currently 6, higher requires the use of the stack.
-* No vararg support.
-* No GC for functions or their constant literals.
-* Not full support for Scheme numbers in the reader.
 * Limited numeric tower, see above.
-* `call-with-current-continuation` only uses `setjmp`.
-* A lot of needless moving and popping of data in the generated code.
-* No register allocation.
-* The JIT is static, once a function is generated its done.
-* The memory for the generated code is allocated in a very wasteful way.

-Most of the above is intended to be solved at some point.
-The focus is slightly geared towards hacking on and exploring the JIT more than aiming for full R5RS compliance.
+Most of the above is intended to be solved at some point, in roughly the order listed.
+The focus is slightly geared towards hacking on and exploring the JIT more than aiming for full R5RS / R7RS compliance.

 ## Implementation Notes